On This Day In Judy Garland’s Life And Career – May 9

 According to a column written by Baroness Stackleberg, the couple also attended the anniversary ball that night.
 Other notables included the Duke and Duchess of Windsor, Bob Hope, and more.

 May 9, 1955: A high-pressure life.
 This article focused on the suicides and attempted suicides of Hollywood stars and the “fixers” who are usually able to keep the events out of the headlines.
-Twelve years later Judy and Susan Hayward would again share the entertainment headlines when Hayward replaced Judy in the role of “Helen Lawson” in Valley of the Dolls.
+Twelve years later, Judy and Susan Hayward would again share the entertainment headlines when Hayward replaced Judy as “Helen Lawson” in Valley of the Dolls.

 High Pressured Life Takes Heavy Suicide Toll